raspberrypi/pico-setup/README.md

 Then install libusb
 * On Windows, download and extract libUSB from here https://libusb.info/ (hover over Downloads, and click Latest Windows Binaries), and set LIBUSB_ROOT environment variable to the extracted directory.
 * On MacOS `brew install libusb`
-* On Linux `apt install libusb-1.0-0-dev`
+* On Linux `sudo apt install libusb-1.0-0-dev`

-Then build and install picotool using these commands
+Then build and install picotool using these commands:
 ```bash
 cd picotool
 cmake -S . -B build